benj-moreau/ods-yarrrml-toolkit/README.md

-# YARRRMLMapper
+# ODS-YARRRML-Toolkit
-A Python3 implementation of YARRRML Mapper
+A Python3 implementation of YARRRML Mapper and SPARQL Querying for OpenDataSoft-API data.

 # Installation
 First, clone the repository: